Singularitat/snakebot/README.md

 token = '' # your bot's token
 tenor = '' # tenor key for the hug command from https://tenor.com/developer/dashboard
 coinmarketcap = '' # coinmarketcap key for crypto command from https://pro.coinmarketcap.com/
+client_id = '' # The client id of your bot for the invite command
 ```

 ## Requirements